Online programs coming soon.

 What does the program offer?

-Some pre-season video calls and email interactions may be required depending on the design/production schedule.
+Some pre-season video calls and email interactions may be offered depending on the design/production schedule.

 Who should apply?

-Ideal candidates will have completed formal theatre technical training at an accredited institution or have equivalent work experience and a passionate interest in the entertainment industry.
+Ideal applicants will have completed formal theatre technical training at an accredited institution or have equivalent work experience and a passionate interest in the entertainment industry.

 You are eligible for Banff Centre housing (based on availability).
 You are responsible for your own room and board costs.
 Current rates for Banff Centre accommodation are $8.06 / day (shared) or $16.12 / day (single) and will be deducted from the living allowance.